glebzlat/Polygen/docs/docs/language-reference.md

 ### Character class

-Character class matches single character from the range.
-Can contain multiple ranges.
-Range consists either of a single character or two characters, separated by the hyphen.
-In the latter case the range matches the starting character, the ending character and all characters located lexicographically in between.
-Starting character placed on first and must be less or equal than the ending.
+Character class matches single character from a range.
+It can contain multiple ranges.
+A range consists either of a single character or two characters separated by a hyphen.
+In the latter case the range matches the starting character, the ending character, and all characters located lexicographically in between.
+The starting character must come first and must be less or equal than the ending character.

 ```peg
 Class <- '[' CharRange* ']'